 Hearts of Darkness in a Nutshell

-The gimmick of this list is that you get to borrow a warcaster and small army from any of the warmachine factions and supplement them with Infernals.
+The gimmick of this theme is that you get to borrow a warcaster plus small army from almost any of the warmachine Factions, and supplement that small army with powerful Infernal models.

 Limited pool of models

 You're limited to a handful of casters and a smattering of non-Infernal units/solos.
 Sure, those units/solos can be anything from their Faction, but you still can't take that many in total.
 Also you have very limited access to Horrors.
 Lastly you don't get the usual "Up to one Mercenary solo and unit" allotment.

 About half the casters available in theme are battlegroup centric, and this is not a battlegroup-centric theme.
 Accumulator is nice, of course, but sometimes isn't enough.
 Also you're forced to bring at least one infernal unit if you want to benefit from Accumulator, whether they work with your overall army strategy or not.

 - If you're a new player looking to pick up Infernals, you will need to learn about all the other factions in order to make an informed decision on what you want out of them, and have to spend money on those faction models.